dr-jpk/weather-forecast/final_report.md

 Depending on the model we decide to use we should use the StandarScaler for the numerical variables.

-If necessary we can handle imbalanced data, by checking if the dataset is balanced or imbalanced.
+If necessary, we can handle imbalanced data, by checking if the dataset is balanced or imbalanced.
 If it is imbalanced, we can use techniques like oversampling, undersampling, or SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset.